 When the surgery is over, the patient is awakened in the operating room and transferred to a recovery area, where he is monitored for about two hours before being taken to his hospital room.

 The discharge from the hospital will depend on each patient’s case.
-On the average, the patient stays for one night for cervical arthroplasty, and two nights for lumbar arthroplasty.
+On the average, the patient stays for one day for cervical arthroplasty, and three days for lumbar arthroplasty.

 It is totally normal for the patient to feel discomfort in the area of the surgical incision or in the cervical or lumbar area, but this will subside over the next few days.